rawiriblundell/linux_speedrun/README.md

 ```

 **NOTE: These commands will only print the changes to stdout, they will not make the edits inline.**
-You will be responsible for piping this out to another file.
-Fortunately, because we're using `alias`
+You will be responsible for redirecting this out to another file.
+For example:
-all over the place, we can simply do something like this:

 ```
 chln 4 ls "# This is an extra comment" > ls2